Hollie Fullbrook: Career

 In later years, she performed under the alias of Tiny Ruins which later expanded to become a full band.

 She collaborated with Hamish Kilgour and the result of their efforts was the Hurtling Through EP which was released in 2015.

-In 2016, Fullbrook teamed up with Kilgour and former Terrorways and Gary Havoc & The HurricanesSimon Grigg The Terrorways (12.78 – 11.79) drummer Gary Hunt for a live rendition of the songs from the Hurtling Through release.
+In 2016, Fullbrook teamed up with Kilgour and former Terrorways and Gary Havoc & The Hurricanes drummer Gary Hunt for a live rendition of the songs from the Hurtling Through release.